Strategic Plan for Helper City Public Library 2017- 2019

 The Helper City Library provides a variety of informational, educational, and recreational resources to all the people residing in Helper City and surrounding areas in an atmosphere that encourages individual usage and inspires personal and community enlightenment.
 The Helper Library cooperates with other libraries and service organizations in providing and promoting programs and other activities that reflect the needs and interests of the community to enhance the quality of life.

-Helper is a rural community of around 2,201 people according the 2010 census.
-It currently has a projected 2,189 people with a rich history of coal mining, railroading, farming, cattle ranching and a growing population of artists.
+Helper is a rural community of around 2,201 people according to the 2010 census.
+The history of the area reflects a rich history of coal mining, railroading, farming, cattle ranching and a growing population of artists.
 The population is a mix of older people and young families.
 Many young adults leave the community for college and jobs in urban areas.
-The Library is located on Main Street in the town Auditorium which is an older, historic building built through the WPA program.
+The library is located on Main Street in the town auditorium which is an older, historic building built through the WPA program.
 Directly in front of the library stands Big John, a 15 foot statue of a coal miner.
 Big John is a common stop for picture taking and he has a Facebook page as well!

 Helper Library currently services patrons from Helper, Martin, Spring Glen, Kenilworth and visitors to the community.
 The Carbon County Bookmobile shares space with the Helper Library which has benefited both programs.

 The statistics are difficult to compare because of inconsistencies of data collected.
 This has been an ongoing challenge, with record keeping improved during the calendar year of 2016.
 Patron visits are now collected via a Library Facts spreadsheet and while still prone to some error reflects more realistic counts than presented previously.
 The table below reflects the calendar year of 2016.

 Community Planning Meeting